AdobeDocs/advertising.en/help/dsp/audiences/audience-about.md

 DSP can also import custom third-party segments, including complex combinations of third-party segments.
 You can provide the segments to any set of advertisers, as needed.

-Contact your [!DNL Adobe] account team for more information.
+Contact your Adobe Account Team for more information.

 ## Audiences Available as Placement Targets